Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/04-Domain/Domain Registries.md

 ### What does it mean to `own` a domain name?

 * Registries own all of the domain names and registrars simply offer customers the opportunity to reserve those domain names for a limited amount of time.
-* Maximum reservation period for a domain name is
+* Maximum reservation period for a domain name is ten years.

+### Are registrars only ones who can sell domain name registrations?

+* Resellers are another type of organization that sells domain name registrations.
+* ICANN has a published list of every accredited and active domain name registrar on their website.